microsoft/trident/README.md

 called `tests` annotated with `#[cfg(test)]`.
 Each test function should be named `test_*` to indicate which function it is testing and annotated with `#[test]`.

 Unit tests can be invoked by `make test` or if code coverage is desired, `make ut-coverage`.

 Unit tests should:

 - Not be disruptive to the execution environment, so they can run on development machines.
 - Execute quickly.
 - Be deterministic.
 - Be independent of each other.
 - Not leave any state behind them.
 - Not depend on any external resources, that might not be available on the development machine.
 - Take advantage of mocking of external resources if possible, to allow testing as much of the code on the development machine as possible.
 - Run in parallel and in a random order.
 - Should be the first line of defense for against any regressions.

 #### Functional Tests

 Functional tests are meant to test the functionality of a module or a set of functions in a real environment.
-Each module should have a corresponding functional test module called `functional_tests` annotated with `#[cfg(all(test, feature = "functional-tests"))]`.
+Trident supports two types of functional tests: manually authored custom tests and test generated from Rust code.
+Each Rust module should have a corresponding functional test module called `functional_tests` annotated with `#[cfg(feature = "functional-tests")]`.
 Naming of test function is up to the developer, but should be indicative of what is being tested.
-Each test function is annotated with `#[test]`.
+Each test function is annotated with `#[pytest()]` attribute.

 Functional tests can be invoked by `make functional-test` and this will automatically gather code coverage data as well.
 This `Makefile` target will